joshfried-aws/joshfried-aws/README.md

 ### Hi there 👋
+* I am currently the lead maintainer of cfn-guard
+* Feel free to connect on [LinkedIn](https://ca.linkedin.com/in/josh-fried)
 <!--
 **joshfried-aws/joshfried-aws** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.